Accurately Measure Chinas Growth with the Caixin PMI

 The good news is that there are several economic indicators that are difficult to exaggerate or privately maintained that international investors can rely on for their analysis.
 For example, Baidu maintains its SME Index, power companies report electricity usage, and railway transportation companies may report on freight throughput.
 Investors might also take a look at regional economic performance and exports to get an idea of the economy’s strength.

 In this article, we’ll take a look at another one of these private indicators – the China’s Caixin PMI – and why it may be one of the country’s most accurate economic indicators.
+The chart below shows the Caixin Manufacturing PMI from 2010 through today.

 The Purchasing Managers Index – or PMI – is a popular way to measure economic growth through surveys of the private sector.
 These surveys ask business owners questions about new orders, factory output, employment, delivery times, and inventories.
 Responses to these questions are then weighted and a reading of zero to 100 is calculated, where any reading below 50.0 suggests that the economy is contracting and vice versa.